desktopofsamuel/Together-At-Home/content/posts/2020-03-20---Cambridge-Textbook.md

 ---
 **_Due to performance issues caused by unprecedented demand and reported misuse, we have had to temporarily remove the free access to textbooks._**

-Cambridge Press offered free online higher education textbooks and coronavirus research during the outbreak.
+Cambridge Press offered free access to 700 textbooks in the Cambridge Core collection, which is an extensive collection on all disciplines.
+It will be available until the end of May.